Two little seashells that I found along the Florida shoreline, compliment each other nicely with stripes and spots.

-These two little sea shells were collected along the gulf coast of Florida.
-And they are small, only about 1/2 inch in length.
-I never knew what type of shells they were and really didn’t care, but eventually I became interested in shell names and found out their scientific names.
+These two little sea shells were collected along the gulf coast of Florida when my family visited Sanibel Island.
+They are small, only about 1/2 inch in length.
+I never knew what type of shells they were, but eventually I became interested in shell names and found out their scientific names.

 It is such an excellent book and a classic.
 They just came out with a 50th anniversary edition.
 I don’t think you’ll have a problem finding a used copy.